SalmanNawaz921/Web-Dev/Tic Tac Toe/README.md

-# To-Do List
+# Tic-Tac-Toe Game

-Stay organized and boost your productivity with my To-Do List project.
-Created using HTML, CSS, and JavaScript, this digital task manager helps you manage your tasks effectively.
+Welcome to my Tic-Tac-Toe game project!
+This interactive game is built using HTML, CSS, and JavaScript to provide a modern twist on the classic game we all know and love.

 ## Features

-- Create and manage to-do items
+- Play against a friend in multiplayer mode
-- Check off completed tasks
+- Intuitive user interface designed with CSS
-- Simplify your task management
+- Hours of entertainment and strategic gameplay

-## How to Use
+## How to Play

 1. Open the index.html file in your browser.
-2. Add your to-do items to the list.
+2. Start a game against your friend.
-3. Check them off as you complete them.
+3. Take turns placing your symbols on the board.
-4. Keep track of your tasks effortlessly.
+4. The first player to get three in a row wins!

-Simplify your life and stay on top of your responsibilities with this sleek digital task manager.
-Try it out now!
+Enjoy the nostalgia and challenge of Tic-Tac-Toe!
+Play it now in your browser.